LTC Brechin, USAF, Ret.

 I returned home that day and announced to my mother that I now knew what I wanted to do with my life: "I want to an Air Force General!"

 However, as I explained further to my mom, I knew that my uncle, Jerry Gill, had gone to "a military college where they pay you to go to school" -- that is, as I learned later, he graduated from the U.S. Air Force Academy.
 The more research I did, the more convinced I became that I needed to earn my commission through the Academy.

 Eighteen months later, I found myself reading through a USAFA catalog and initiating my application for an appointment to the U.S. Air Force Academy.
 I received my nomination from Senator Nunn in December, which was followed by my appointment to the Academy in April 1978.
 Ironically, during the process, I found out that I am color blind, which meant that I could not be a pilot.
 But that never became an issue for me.

-I could spend hours sharing stories of my time at the Academy.
+I could write hundreds of pages sharing stories of my time at the Academy.
 It was full of great and valuable experiences, that often kicked me in the butt.
 My best friends are also my classmates.
 I drove myself to succeed there, and I graduated in the top 25% of my class with Military Honors as a Squadron Commander of CS-37 and a Physics major.